 Open the photo you want to use.
 I am using the picture below I found on the Internet:

 First we need to select the area we want to use for the Polaroid.
 Select the Rectangular Marquee tool from the toolbox.
+In the options bar set the mode to "Fixed Aspect Ratio" with width and height both set to 1.
+This will give us a fixed square selection.
 Make sure feather is set to 0.

 Click and drag a square selection around the focal point of the photo.

 When you are satisfied with your selection, go to Select > Inverse.

 Press the Delete key.
 Then Deselect (Ctrl-D) the selection.

 Select the rectangular marquee tool again but this time switch the mode back to normal.
 Drag a selection around the square photo, leave about an inch of extra space at the bottom and a quarter-inch of space around the top, left and right edges.

 Click on the new adjuctment layer icon on the layer palette and choose a Solid Color Layer.

 Drag the Color Picker to white and click OK.

 Drag the Color Fill layer below the photo,